spring-media/adsolutions-implementationReference/responsive-adssetup-suggestion.md

 Otherwise this can lead not only to [CLS](https://web.dev/cls/) but also to ad delivery problems.

+---

 # 3. Important Notes
 - All adSSetup configurations are needed in the header of the page, before the adlib is loaded.
 - The adlib needs also to be loaded in the header of the page
 - **Important**: Please do not load the adlib async!
 - For more informations about the adSSetup and its settings, please have a look into our [general documentation](https://github.com/spring-media/adsolutions-implementationReference/blob/master/publisher-display-reference.md).

+## Help
+If you have any questions or problem don't hesitate to contact us:

+__Ad Technology Team__
+  adtechnology@axelspringer.de